flytreeleft/flutter_i18n/docs/getting-started.md

     #- assets/i18n/
 ```

-Now, you should put your translation to `assets/i18n/default.yaml` like:
+And, you should put your translations to `assets/i18n/default.yaml` like:

 ```yaml
 i18n: